aditisinha403/CDC-gene-prediction-and-functional-annotation-pipeline/README.md

 GenePred-Annot (GPA) is a reproducible annotation pipeline designed to perform structural gene prediction and ribosomal RNA identification on bacterial genome assemblies.

-This workflow operates downstream of **Group 1 (Read Cleaning & Genome Assembly)** and transforms assembled genomes into biologically interpretable annotations.
+This workflow operates downstream of **(Read Cleaning & Genome Assembly)** and transforms assembled genomes into biologically interpretable annotations.

 ---